What you need to know

 On 7 December 2018, amendments to the Australian Insolvency Practice Rules (Corporations) came into effect, which overhaul the manner in which assigned debts can be deployed in formal corporate insolvencies.
 These changes have the potential to significantly impact commonly used techniques for a solvent parent/group entity looking to control the formal insolvency of a subsidiary or affiliate.

-The new rules – which apply to voting at creditors’ meetings in an– make two significant changes of wide impact:
+The new rules – which apply to voting at creditors’ meetings in an external administration – make two significant changes of wide impact:

 - For debt traders in particular: Evidence must be provided to the insolvency appointee, setting out the value paid for any assigned debts sought to be voted at meetings of creditors.